irtnog/shibboleth-formula/README.md

 * **shibboleth.repo**

-  Enables either the OpenSUSE Build Service (on RHEL/SUSE) or the SWITCH AAI (on Debian/Ubuntu) binary package repositories.
+  Enables either the OpenSUSE Build Service (on CentOS/RHEL/SUSE) or the SWITCHaai (on Debian/Ubuntu) binary package repositories.

 * **shibboleth.idp**